 Contributing to retirement accounts is probably the best thing you can do to reduce taxes and build savings for the future.
 While retirement might not be something you want to think about right now, it’s best to plan for it as soon as you can.
 Planning early for retirement will help you save and invest more money.

-It’s actually quite easy to find out how much you can save by contributing to tax-advantaged retirement accounts, using tools like this RRSP calculator (in Canada) or a Roth IRA calculator (in the US).
+It’s actually quite easy to find out how much you can save by contributing to tax-advantaged retirement accounts using tools like RRSP calculators (in Canada) or Roth IRA calculators (in the US).
 But in any case, it’s never too late to get ready and start saving for your retirement!

 Just remember to have a clear retirement plan that takes advantage of all the benefits American and Canadian governments offer – especially through retirement tax-advantaged accounts.